-(1) See "Underwriting" beginning on page 230 for additional information regarding underwriting compensation.
+(1) See "Underwriting" beginning on page 235 for additional information regarding underwriting compensation.

-The underwriters may also exercise their option to purchase up to an additional shares of Class A common stock from , at the public offering price, for 30 days after the date of this prospectus.
+The underwriters may also exercise their option to purchase up to an additional 7,781,110 shares of Class A common stock from the selling stockholders, at the public offering price, for 30 days after the date of this prospectus.